KrownWealth/team-ehr/EHR_SYSTEM.md

 - No continuity of care when patients visit different facilities
 - Zero data for public health surveillance and epidemic response
 - Limited healthcare workforce unable to leverage technology for efficiency
+- Patients unable to view their own health-data, follow-up on appointment with doctors, view consultations

 ### Our Solution